jansoren/restapi-codegen-maven-plugin/README.md

 ## Why this plugin

-Over the years I have created a few REST API's, and I always end up using a lot of time implementing the client-side code for reaching the API's.
+Over the years I have created a few REST API's, and when implementing the client-side code reaching the API, I feel like wasting time.
+This code rarely change throughout the application and can easily be generated.

-In one of the projects we had a Quality-test application implemented in java that ran tests continuously, something that required updating the client-side code rapidly.
+In one of the projects we had a Quality-test application implemented in Java that ran tests continuously, something that required updating the client-side code rapidly.
 With this challenge we ended up creating a lot of the same boilerplate code for each new service we implemented, and it felt like this code should and could be automatically generated.

 In the pursuit of finding such a product I ended up creating a plugin to solve my current need.
 The result became this plugin.